Alonso-del-Arte/kepler-star/README.md

 on Earth.
 Mercury and the other planets all go around the Sun in the same direction always.

+But of course the planets farther away from the Sun take longer to visit each of the twelve signs.
+It takes Neptune roughly 165 Earth years to go around the Sun, and Pluto, despite its orbit crossing Neptune's, takes almost two and a half centuries to go around the Sun.

+When I started this project, Pluto was in Aquarius.
+As I write these words, Pluto is retrograde in Aquarius.
+And even if I take a few years with this project, Pluto will quite likely still be in Aquarius.

+Thus Neptune and Pluto remain constant for a whole generation, and are therefore thought to influence an entire generation.
+By the time a given person turns 30-years-old, the planetary positions for his or her birthdays are guaranteed to not match those of when he or she was born, certainly differing in the outer planets even when matching the Moon and the inner planets.

 Astrologers believe that the positions of the Sun, the Moon and the planets at the time of a person's birth determine that person's personality.
 Furthermore, the current positions of the planets in relation to a person's natal chart are